bazel-xcode/xchammer/Docs/XCHammerOverview.md

 is [bolting on xcode project
 instrumentation](Docs/PinterestFocusedXcodeProjects.md) in order to track local build times in Xcode with statsd.
-At one point, the `XCHammerConfig` was too complex and unmaintainble.
+At one point, the `XCHammerConfig` was too complex and unmaintainable.
 This aspect was created to setup Xcode target metadata adjacent to the rules.

 For example, snapshot tests need an un-hermtic environment variable while